Prachachart/CG-CSPM-TagRuleset/README.md

 Output
 -
 - You will get revise JSON file in same directory that host original JSON file
-- You can copy this JSON to ruleset in Cloudguard CSPM
+- You can copy this JSON to Ruleset in Cloudguard CSPM

 Roadmap
 -